Mohamed-Huss/ToDo-List-APP/README.md

 # To Do List App ✅📝

-🌟 **Experience the next-gen task manager!** Dive deep into a new age of task management with our To-Do List app.
+🌟 **Experience the next-gen task manager!** Dive deep into a new age of task management with my To-Do List app.
 It doesn't just manage tasks; it redefines them.
 Organize, categorize, prioritize, and visualize in a style that suits you!

 ## 🚀 Main Features: